-The programme begins with a specially designed platform for the Return Gallery by New York-based, British conceptual artist Liam Gillick.
-This will stay for the 2018-2019 academic year — framing and contextualising an accumulation of activity with the artist and ACW’s postgraduate students.
+The programme began in September 2018 with a specially designed platform for the Return Gallery by New York-based, British conceptual artist Liam Gillick.
+With the support of the Kerlin Gallery the platform stayed for the 2018-2019 academic year — framing and contextualising an accumulation of activity with the artist and ACW’s postgraduate students.

 Liam Gillick's works expose the ideas of reconsidering the terms of abstraction and architecture within a globalized consensus and like to question the exhibition as a form itself.
 They have been included in a number of high-profile exhibitions including documenta.
 Liam Gillick represented Germany at the Venice Biennale in 2009.

 Curated by Art in the Contemporary World, Ireland’s leading MA/MFA at the School of Visual Culture at the National College of Art and Design.